merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 <span class="extra-info-header">Merging pair-end fastq files</span>

 If multiple pair-end reads fastq files correspond to the same samlpe, they could be listed separated by a comma (with no space).
 This could be relevant, for example, if one sample was sequenced in multiple runs.
 Let's take our `samples_txt` from above, but now assume that `sample_01` was sequenced twice.
-The `samples_txt` file would then look like this:
+The `samples_txt` file would then look like this (notice the change in the second line of the file):

 ```
 sample	group	r1	r2